Semigroup of annuli in Liouville CFT: Annulus propagators

-The connection of the operators ${\bf T}_f$ with amplitudes will be instrumental to get regularity estimates for the operators ${\bf T}_f$.
-To begin with, we claim: \begin{proposition} For $f\in \mathcal{S}_+$, the operator ${\bf T}_f$ extends to a bounded operator on $\mc{H}$. \end{proposition}
+The connection of the operators ${\bf T}_f$ with amplitudes will be instrumental in obtaining regularity estimates for the operators ${\bf T}_f$.
+To begin with, we claim: \begin{proposition} For $f\in \mc{S}_>$, the operator ${\bf T}_f$ extends to a bounded operator on $\mc{H}$. \end{proposition}

 \begin{proof} In \cite[Theorem 4.4]{GKRV21_Segal}, the following bound is proved: $\exists a>0$, $\forall R>1$, $\exists C_R>0$ so that, writing $\tilde{\varphi}_1= c_1+\varphi_1$ and $\tilde{\varphi}_2= c_2+\varphi_2$ (using the convention \eqref{param})